When Insurance Policy Language Conflicts with California Law

 8. Depreciating Labor Costs

 What the policy says:Many policies define actual cash value (ACV) as “replacement cost minus depreciation” without specifying what can be depreciated.
-Insurers exploit this ambiguity to depreciate everything — including labor.
+Some insurers use this ambiguity to depreciate everything — including labor.
 On a large claim, depreciating labor can reduce the ACV payment by tens of thousands of dollars.

 Key Authority